abstracta/selenium-jenkins-ansible/learning/pollingJenkins/pollRepository.md

 We should clarify that there are two ways of configuring jobs to work with repositories: webhooks and polling.
 Webhooks are a way of activity in your repository triggering actions on your Jenkins server, for example when there are modifications made to the code in a certain branch.
 Polling is a way of achieving the same result as webhooks but in a different way: the Jenkins server uses a cron expression to configure with which frequency it should check for changes in the remote repository.

-## Polling a repository

-We are going to see how to poll a repository, and in order to do that we have some prerequisites.

-### Creating credentials in Jenkins
+## Creating credentials in Jenkins

 First, we must create the credentials which Jenkins is going to use to check for changes in our repository.
 In order to do that, we have to go to Jenkins Home -> Credentials -> System -> Global Credentials -> Add Credentials.